Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Experiments

-\looseness=-1 For each experiment the given evaluation budget is $Bud = 500000$, with a chunk size of $K_{Bud}=100$.
+\looseness=-1 For each experiment, the given evaluation budget is $Bud = 500000$, with a chunk size of $K_{Bud}=100$.
 The population has a size of $M=100$ and each policy generates $m=2$ offsprings.
 This is done by using a mutation parameter of $\sigma =0.5$.
 At each generation, the number of policies sampled to be added to the novelty archive is $N_Q=5$.
 The emitters have a population size of $M_{\mathcal{E}} = 6$ with a bootstrap phase of $\lambda = 6$.
-For every experiment the policies parameters are bounded in the $[-5, 5]$ range.
+For every experiment, the policies' parameters are bounded in the $[-5, 5]$ range.
 All approaches using an \gls{ae} to represent the behavior descriptor use the same structure.
 The \gls{ae} consists of an encoder $E(\cdot)$ with 4 convolutional layers of sizes [32, 64, 32, 16], followed by a linear layer projecting the 256-dimensional vector returned by the last convolutional layer into the 10-dimensional feature space.
 Each convolutional operation has a kernel of size 4, with a stride of 2 and a padding of 1.
 Every layer is followed by a SeLU activation function \citep{Klambauer2017selu}, allowing the self-normalization of the \gls{nn}.
 On the contrary, the decoder $D(\cdot)$ starts with a linear layer projecting the 10-dimensional feature vector into a 256-dimensional vector.
-Then it is followed by 4 convolutional layers of sizes [32, 64, 32, 3], each one using a kernel of size 4, a stride of 2 and a padding of 1.
+Then it is followed by 4 convolutional layers of sizes [32, 64, 32, 3], each one using a kernel of size 4, a stride of 2, and a padding of 1.
 Every layer uses a SeLU activation function, with the exception of the last convolutional one using a ReLU, in order to force the non-negativity of the output value.
-The \gls{ae} is trained with the Adam optimizer \citep{kingma2014adam} with an learning rate of 0.001.
-The statistical results are computed over 15 runs for each experiment.
-Finally, in each plot, the performances of methods using the ground-truth \gls{bs} are represented with dashed lines, while the methods learning the \gls{bs} are shown through a continuous line.
+The weights of the \gls{ae} are randomly initialized through the default Pytorch initialization.
+This is done by sampling the weights of each layer from an uniform distribution $U(-\frac{1}{\sqrt{\omega}}, \frac{1}{\sqrt{\omega}})$, with $\omega$ being the number of learned parameters in the layer.
+The training is done with the Adam optimizer \citep{kingma2014adam} with a learning rate of 0.001.
+The results are computed over 15 runs for each experiment and their statistical significance is evaluated by performing a Mann-Whitney test \citep{mann1947test} with Helm-Bonferroni correction \citep{holm1979simple}.
+Finally, in each plot, the performances of methods using the ground-truth \gls{bs} are represented with dashed lines, while the methods learning the behavior space are shown through a continuous line.
+The code repository is available at: \texttt{https://github.com/GPaolo/STAX.git}.